llama-risk/aave-research/community_updates/november_2024.md

 ### Community Engagement:

 - [Chaos Labs' launch of Edge](https://x.com/LlamaRisk/status/1861465216149491958).
-We would like to congratulate our peer and acknowledge their contribution.
+We want to congratulate our peer and acknowledge their contribution.
 We've set up monitoring during the pilot phase to ensure the robots are not misbehaving.
-- [\[TEMP CHECK\] Aave Instances Strategy Shift](https://governance.aave.com/t/temp-check-aave-instances-strategy-shift/19676/2) - we are very much on board with ACI's vision and have signaled we are working on a revised suite of framework to support this initiative.
+- [\[TEMP CHECK\] Aave Instances Strategy Shift](https://governance.aave.com/t/temp-check-aave-instances-strategy-shift/19676/2) - We are very much on board with ACI's vision and have signaled we are working on a revised suite of framework to support this initiative.
 -  Initiated outreach to Service Providers and Delegates to gather feedback and improve coordination across the ecosystem

 ## Upcoming Focus Areas